On Hopf algebraic structures of quantum toroidal algebras: Quantum affine algebras

 and for $1\leqslant t \leqslant l-1$, $p_{j_{t}}=q^{(\alpha_{j_t},\,\alpha_{j_{t+1}})}$.
 The constant $a$ is given by

 \end{prop}

 \begin{theo}\, The morphisms $\Phi$ and $\Psi$ are two coalgebra homomorphisms:

-Moreover $\Phi$ and $\Psi$ are mutually inverse to each other. \end{theo} \begin{remark} This result essentially solves the problem proposed by Drinfeld \cite{D1} and upgraded the algebra isomorphism into a Hopf algebra isomorphism between the Drinfeld-Jimbo definition and the Drinfeld realization.
-In viewing of \cite{GM, GTL} this also provides a coproduct formula for the Yangian algebra associated to any simple Lie algebra.
-The main terms of the comultiplication formula were given for untwisted quantum affine algebras in \cite[Th.
+Moreover $\Phi$ and $\Psi$ are mutually inverse to each other. \end{theo} \begin{remark} This result upgrades the algebra isomorphism into a Hopf algebra isomorphism (cf. \cite{D1}) between the Drinfeld-Jimbo definition and the Drinfeld realization.
+In viewing of \cite{GM, GTL} it also provides a comultiplication formula for the Yangian algebra associated to any simple Lie algebra in terms of the Drinfeld generators.
+The main terms of the comultiplication formula were known for untwisted quantum affine algebras in \cite[Th.
 2.3]{JKK} and for twisted quantum affine algebras in \cite[Th.
 2.2]{JM}.

 As our comultiplication is determined by the usual Drinfeld-Jimbo comultiplication, it is compatible with the $q$-characters \cite{FR1, FM}. \end{remark}